K2SOHIGH/pcalf/README.md

 ### pcalf-report :

-This command produce an HTML report from a sqlite3 database produced by [pcalf-annotate-workflow](#pcalf-annotate-workflow).
+This command produce an HTML report from a sqlite3 database produced by [pcalf annotate workflow](###pcalf-annotate-workflow).

 ### Workflow :